 All surviving letters, postcards, and telegrams between Weill and Lenya, 1924-1948, approximately 400 items in all, are held by the WLRC.
 The collection was removed from Lenya’s home after her death by Kim Kowalke and Lys Symonette and is also available in published editions (English and German).

-In 1989, the Foundation purchased from Weill’s niece, Hanne Holesovsky, a collection over 250 letters and postcards that had been exchanged between Weill and his family between 1914 and 1950.
+In 1989, the Foundation purchased from Weill’s niece, Hanne Holesovsky, over 250 letters and postcards that had been exchanged between Weill and his family between 1914 and 1950.
 Most of the letters date from 1917-1919, offering a detailed picture of Weill’s experiences as he moved from the provinces to Berlin.
 He continued to write to family members throughout his life, albeit less frequently after he reached adulthood.
 This correspondence is available in a published edition as well.

 Correspondence of other people that pertains to Weill, Lenya, or Blitzstein rounds out the collection.
 Less cohesive than the other groupings, this nonetheless provides valuable supplemental commentary.
 Correspondents include Maxwell Anderson, Marc Blitzstein, Bertolt Brecht, Marc Connelly, Aaron Copland, Cheryl Crawford, Lehman Engel, Ira Gershwin, Elisabeth Hauptmann, Edward James, Gertrude Lawrence, Harold Prince, and Elmer Rice.